 The INFO element is a PARAM element restricted of string (i.e. datatype="char" and arraysize="" are implied).
 It must also have a name attribute, and may have the other attributes allowed in a PARAM: ID, ref, unit, ucd and utype.
-And like the PARAM element, INFO may include the sub-elements DESCRIPTION, VALUES and LINK.
+But unlike PARAM, INFO does not accept sub-elements: only text is acceptable in INFO's body.
+This limitation ensures full compatibility with the previous versions of VOTable.